Canon 5D Mark III vs 70D

-The Canon EOS 5D Mark III and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in March 2012 and July 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the 70D provides 20 MP.
+The Canon EOS 5D Mark III and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in March 2012 and July 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (70D) sensor.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the 70D provides 20 MP.

 The physical size and weight of the Canon 5D Mark III and the Canon 70D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (18 percent) than the Canon 5D Mark III.
 Moreover, the 70D is markedly lighter (21 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.